nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 There are other miscellaneous options that may imply a requirement to be enabled (by their names) such as `WIN95_COMPILE`.
 Do not turn these on, regardless of platform!
 Enable only `WIN32_COMPILE` for all 32-bit versions.

-You do not need to define anything other than WIN32_COMPILE to support doublebyte multilingual editing for Windows NT and Windows 95; that support is generated automatically.
+You do not need to define anything other than `WIN32_COMPILE` to support double-byte multilingual editing for Windows NT and Windows 95; that support is generated automatically.

 For Unicode, you must define `UNICODE` and `_UNICODE` in your preprocessor options of the compiler.
 (If no preprocessor option, `#define UNICODE` somewhere in your sources or headers to allow all system header files to recognize the Unicode option).